Outgoing Allianz CEO blasts ECB bond buy plan

-MUNICH The chief executive of Europe's largest insurer, Allianz (ALVG.DE), on Thursday blasted the European Central Bank's ultra-cheap money policy as a threat to the single currency's cohesion and a driver of further financial market ructions.
+MUNICH Feb 26 The chief executive of Europe's largest insurer, Allianz, on Thursday blasted the European Central Bank's ultra-cheap money policy as a threat to the single currency's cohesion and a driver of further financial market ructions.

 "We are very skeptical about this policy of 'cheap money' in the euro zone," Diekmann said in remarks on the insurer's 2014 results before he turns over the company's helm to Oliver Baete in May.